WINRARisyou/SMC-TouchControls/README.md

 # SMC-TouchControls
 Adds touch support for Super Mario Construct!
 Compatibility with iOS is ***NOT*** guaranteed.
 Read the disclaimer.
+## As of January 26, 2025, the script is integrated into Level Share Square itself!
+[Click Here](https://levelsharesquare.com/games/supermariocsonstruct) and press the mobile controls button to play!
 - [Download](#download)
 - [Disclaimer](#disclaimer-its-going-to-lag)
 - [Installation](#installation)